Here to Slay Review

 What is it about?

-In Here to Slay, you’ll start as unique Party Leader and work towards gathering a combination of heroes and slay Monsters.
-To win you’ll need to be the first player to slay three monsters or gather a party with six unique classes.
+In Here to Slay, you’ll start as an unique Party Leader and work towards gathering a combination of heroes to your parry and attempt to slay Monsters.
+To win you’ll need to be the first player to slay three monsters or gather a party with six unique hero classes.
 Setup is quick – every player chooses a party leader and then gets dealt 5 cards.
 Use the rest of the cards as the draw deck.
 Shuffle the monsters deck and reveal three face up.
-These will be there first monster that the players can take on.
+These will be the first monsters that the players can take on.

 Like the heroes each party leader has a class and special ability to help you during the game.
 You only get to choose one at the start of the game so choose wisely 😉 Also remember that you your leader’s class also counts towards the six unique ones you need to win.